 Do I need a CDFA?

-Hiring a CDFA puts a financial expert, trained in the issues specific to divorce, in your corner throughout the entire divorce process.
-When you hire me as your CDFA, I work to understand your needs and goals, along with the challenges and roadblocks unique to your situation.
-I provide information, answer your many questions, analyze lots of data, and create a variety of projections.
+Hiring a CDFA puts a financial expert, trained in the issues specific to divorce, in your corner.
+From beginning to end there are a myriad of financial decisions that need to be made.
+As a Certified Divorce Financial Analyst we work together to make sure your needs and goals are addressed.
+Any along challenges and roadblocks are explored with the goal of finding a solution you can live with.
+You're not likely an expert in divorce and will have many questions.
+As a CDFA, information and education, along with analysis of "what is" and "what could be" reporting, projections and create thinking are some of the tools used to help you through the process with clarity and confidence.
 We ask a lot of "what would it look like if" questions to facilitate creative problem solving.
-You (and often also your soon to be ex-spouse) can make realistic, informed and less emotion-based decisions.
-Decisions that will undoubtedly impact you and your new family structure.
-Decisions you can live with and not regret.
+You (and often also your soon to be ex) want to make realistic, informed and less emotion-based decisions.
+Decisions that will undoubtedly impact you and your new two household family both in the short and long term.
+A CDFA on your team helps you make decisions you can live with without regret.

-If you are a family law attorney who already utilizes the services of a CDFA with your clients, you've seen how a CDFA save you time, but more importantly reduces the stress and uncertainty your clients feel making the many life-altering decisions necessary during a divorce.
-When questions related to financial realities and uncertainties are addressed early on, that large source of tension, stress and conflict is reduced.
-Clients can move forward through the decision making process in a less emotional, more confident state, allowing everyone to focus on resolution and creating the best possible financial outcome for the new two- household family structure.
+If you are a family law attorney or other divorce professional who already utilizes the services of a CDFA with your clients, you've seen how a CDFA save you time, create charts, reports and other materials to facilitate discussion and resolution of issues, and and most importantly reduce the stress and uncertainty clients feel making the many life-altering financial decisions necessary during a divorce.
+When questions related to financial realities and uncertainties are addressed with education and projections from the financial neutral or CDFA a large source of tension, stress and conflict is reduced.
+Clients can move forward through the decision making process in a less emotional, more confident state, allowing the other divorce professionals (legal, divorce coach/mental health, co-parenting coordinator, etc) to focus on those parts of the divorce using their strengths and tools bringing resolution and best outcomes for all.

 Having a financial advocate (in litigated cases) or a financial neutral (in mediated or Collaborative cases) can help build not only acceptable, but often creative and modern financial solutions.

-If you are a therapist with clients contemplating divorce, some individuals and couples find a conversation with a CDFA brings clarity at least around the financial big picture.
-"Am I going to be OK?".
-The truth is, divorce is expensive in many ways.
+If you are a therapist with clients contemplating divorce, some individuals and couples find a conversation with a CDFA can bring some clarity around their financial picture.
+The biggest question most need an answer to is "Am I going to be OK?" if I move forward with divorce.

 Divorce can create financial trauma.
 Income(s) that covered one household now cover two.
 Emotional tensions are high and the decisions you make throughout the divorce process impact your financial future - either positively or negatively.